The Adventure Difference

 With a face and airway focused treatment philosophy, experience the Adventure difference from your very first visit.

 Why AO?
 The Adventure Difference

 From your very first visit, experience the difference with Adventure Orthodontics.

-A smile is more than straight teeth.
-One of the hardest things in choosing an orthodontist is finding one that has a treatment philosophy that a patient or parent feels best serves their unique situation.
-These core beliefs guide an orthodontist in their treatment decisions.
-We believe that orthodontic care needs to accomplish three things.
+At Adventure Orthodontics we believe that orthodontic care needs to accomplish three things.
 First, it must enhance the confidence our patient has with their smile.
 Second, treatment should improve a patient’s oral function and bite.
 Third, our treatment decisions must not negatively impact a patient’s overall health.
 In fact, our treatment should improve the patient’s overall health and continue to do so, even many years later.

 With regard to orthodontic treatment, our core philosophy can be summed up as “Airway First, Face-Focused.”
 In Airway-Focused treatment, we believe that a person’s ability to breathe comfortably should be considered first.
 Research is showing that orthodontic treatment can significantly impact the architecture of a patient’s airway.
 At Adventure Orthodontics we feel treatment should improve our patient’s ability to breathe.
 We are learning more and more about the detrimental effects of Sleep Apnea in adults AND children.
 Furthermore, research is showing that Obstructive Sleep Apnea (OSA) and Sleep Disordered Breathing (SDB) are becoming more common in pediatric-age patients.
 We also know that tongue position and jaw position play a major role in the obstruction of sleep apnea patients.
 Therefore, if we can improve our patient’s ability to breathe, even later in life, you better believe we are going to do it!!